Thank you for your interest in our Labradors!!

-We are a responsible breeder and show family located in Charleston SC with a passion for English Style Labrador Retrievers with superior temperaments, health, and conformation.
+We are a responsible breeder and show family located in Charleston SC with a passion for European Style Labrador Retrievers with superior temperaments, health, and conformation.
 We carefully plan every litter striving for show quality dogs and improvement to the breed.
-Our pedigree contains some of the most prestigious bloodlines and several nationally top ranked Labradors.
+Our pedigree contains some of the most prestigious bloodlines and several nationally top-ranked Labradors.
 These puppies are raised in our home and lovingly handled from the time they are born.
 By eight weeks of age, our puppies will have been imprinted, socialized, AKC reunite micro-chipped, wormed, had their 1st set of shots, CERF, vet checked and health certified.

 Anyone interested in purchasing a BellaVista Labrador must complete their own puppy questionnaire, interview honestly, and agree to all terms of sale as determined by BellaVista Labradors LLC.
 Each requesting owner/partner/spouse is required to complete their own questionnaire and be on board and in agreement with their partner/spouse.
-There is no offer, option or opportunity to purchase any dog/puppy outside of the selected individual dog's BellaVista Labrador LLC's written signed buyer seller's purchase agreement including all terms of sale.
-Deposits if received reserve an order of visitation and are not a contract to buy or sell.
-We always reserve pick of the litter, reserve the right to return deposits and refuse the sale of any dog/puppy at any time.
+There is no offer, option, or opportunity to purchase any dog/puppy outside of the selected individual dog's BellaVista Labrador LLC's written signed buyer seller's purchase agreement including all terms of sale.
+Deposits if received reserve order of visitation and are not a contract to buy or sell.
+We always reserve pick of the litter, reserve the right to return deposits, and refuse the sale of any dog/puppy at any time.

-We are a specialty breeder, breed rarely for the purpose of producing high quality show dogs for our own breeding program and legacy, and do not identify or qualify as a commercial pet breeder or pet dealer.
+We are a specialty breeder, breed rarely for the purpose of producing high-quality show dogs for our own breeding program and legacy, and do not identify or qualify as a commercial pet breeder or pet dealer.
 Failure to accept terms of sale as determined by BellaVista Labradors is a refusal to accept our offer to you to purchase a puppy/dog.
 The AKC does not recognize a dog's registration (often linked to the breeder) to be the dog's Title of Ownership.
 Written signed contracts are required to transfer the ownership and possession rights of any BellaVista Labrador!

-Puppy sale proceeds are reinvested into our dogs to help pay for care, training and showing expenses.
+Puppy sale proceeds are reinvested into our dogs to help pay for care, training, and showing expenses.
 Chris & Kate do not personally support themselves off the sale of puppies.

 Kate Wannamaker is the breeder.
-She graduated top of her class, college educated in animal science with a focus on breeding & reproduction.
+She graduated top of her class, college-educated in animal science with a focus on breeding & reproduction.
 Kate has experience in artificial insemination and is an accredited registered sonographer.
-She has had formal training in breeding & reproduction, training, showing, judging, nutrition, business, farm management and design.
+She has had formal training in breeding & reproduction, training, showing, judging, nutrition, business, farm management, and design.
 Kate is an active AKC Bred with HEART breeder and member of the National Labrador Retriever Club, Charleston Kennel Club, and Charleston Dog Training Club.

 GCH BellaVista's Star Attraction TD CGC